 Just like Apple Pay for iPhone users, Google Pay is the digital wallet for Android users.
 Google Pay enables you to make purchases in-store, online and within apps without using your physical debit or credit card.
-This guide will cover what Google Pay is and how to use it.
-It also includes a list of all the Australian banks that currently offer Google Pay.

 Australian banks that offer Google Pay